We often think of knowledge as something that can be recorded in words, visualized, and taught. This is called explicit knowledge.

-Tacit knowledge is a particular challenge for knowledge management.
+Tacit knowledge is a particular challenge for the knowledge management process.
 Teams strive to make it accessible among co-workers and would like to prevent knowledge loss during employee turnover.
 Unfortunately, tacit knowledge almost always goes with the employee.

 Tacit knowledge is essential to competitive advantage because it’s difficult for competitors to copy.
 It’s the reason some teams pump out innovation after innovation while other teams struggle.

 Here are three ways you can capture that tacit knowledge before it’s too late:

 Communicate the need and value of a collaborative culture.
 We get it; sometimes you don’t like to share your best ideas; it’s nice to have an ace up your sleeve.
 And sometimes it’s nice to consider yourself an expert.
 But, consider this: knowledge is not power if it is not shared.

 To overcome these pitfalls, encourage teamwork.
 By having employees work in teams, your organization may be able to increase its employee’s perception of their team members.
 Working closely with each other will give the employees the opportunity to see how valuable their knowledge can be.
 This, in turn, may encourage the employee to want to help out their team members when they see that there is a knowledge gap, error, or false truth present.
 Help your employees understand that they will be gaining much more than they are giving.

 2. Create incentives based on quality